myrestop/myblog/runflow_first_release.md

 ### Separate Window

 If you don't like multiple tabs on our action window, or you don't want to switch between multiple tabs.
-You can right-click the tab name, then you will see a popped button `Run In Separate  Window`, like this.
+You can right-click the tab name, then you will see a popped button `Run In Separate  Window`, like this after you executed it.

 ![file_in_separate_widow](/local/myblog/images/file_in_separate_window.png)